About the School of Music, Dance and Theatre

 The following questions illuminate our core values and animate our work:

 The evolution of the School of Music, Dance and Theatre is a story of deep history and diversity of effort.
 Most recently, the Arizona Board of Regents approved the merger of the School of Music with dance and theatre in August 2020.
-Dr. Heather Landes serves as the inaugural director.
+Dr. Heather Landes, the school's current director, served as the inaugural director.
 In this new configuration, we offer the broadest exposure to all the performing arts disciplines in one innovative, wildly-productive central hub.

 How did we get here?